Walid-Ahmed/imageclassifierSuite/README.md

 ![structure for cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/cats_and_dogs_dir.png)

-To start  training  using this file on "cats and dogs " dataset you can run the follwing command:
+To start  training  using this file on "cats and dogs" dataset you can run the follwing command:
 ```

 python trainBinaryClassifer_flow_from_directory.py  --datasetDir cats_and_dogs --networkID net2  --EPOCHS 100  --width  150 --height  150 --testDir test_images_cats_and_dogs